BLACK IN SCHOOL COALITION

 ABOUT AB 2774

-AB 2774 will fix a fundamental flaw in the Local Control Funding Formula (LCFF) by creating a new supplemental grant for California’s lowest-performing subgroup of students not currently receiving funding, which are currently African American students.
-AB 2774 is authored by Assemblymembers Dr. Akilah Weber (D-San Diego) and Chris Holden (D-Pasadena) and is sponsored by the Fortune School of Education.
+AB 2774 would've fixed a fundamental flaw in the Local Control Funding Formula (LCFF) by creating a new supplemental grant for California’s lowest-performing subgroup of students not currently receiving funding, which continue to be African American students.
+AB 2774 was authored by Assemblymembers Dr. Akilah Weber (D-San Diego) and Chris Holden (D-Pasadena) and was sponsored by the Fortune School of Education.

 The Local Control Funding Formula (LCFF) was enacted in 2013 and was designed to be a more equitable system of funding, with the goal of providing additional funding for the highest-needs students.
 Base grants, concentration grants, and supplemental grants were created to provide additional funding and accountability to Lead Educational Agencies (LEAs) including school districts, county offices of education, and charter schools to provide extra support for high-needs students.
 These subgroups of students include English Language Learners, low-income students, and foster/homeless youth.